SuperOfficeDocs/superoffice-docs/docs/en/identity-management/superid/idp-and-doc-handling.md

 # Identity providers and document handling

-Let's look at how SuperID changes how you use and set up identity providers (IdP) and document handling.
+SuperID support Microsoft or Google as document repositories.
+We offer self-service set up identity providers (IdP) and document handling.

-## Before SuperID

-* Microsoft and Google identity providers require Cloud Office.

-* Other identity providers are not available.

-* SharePoint and Google Workspace integration must be set up manually by R&D services.

-## With SuperID

-* Microsoft or Google IdP is supported.
-We offer self-service + advanced additional configuration that can be set up by R&D services.
+Advanced IDP setup: additional configuration that can be set up by R&D services.
 For example, sub-domains and custom domains.

-* Other identity providers are available on request if they support OpenID Connect.
+Other identity providers are available on request if they support OpenID Connect.

+## Microsoft SharePoint

+* [Microsoft 365 SharePoint documents integration][2] is self-service.

+## Google Workspace

 * [Google Workspace integration][1] is self-service.

-* [Microsoft 365 integration][2] must be set up manually for the time being, but self-service is planned for upcoming releases.

 <!-- Referenced links -->
 [1]: ../../document/cloud/g-suite/set-up.md
-[2]: ../../document/cloud/legacy/office-365/set-up.md
+[2]: ../../document/cloud/sharepoint-documents/index.html